arismoko/ARIS-Language/README.md

 **Stay Persistent**:
 There will be challenges and setbacks, but persistence is key.
 When things get complex, take a step back, analyze the problem, and keep pushing forward.

 ---

-## Acknowledgements
-Developing ARISL has been a learning experience.
-I would like to extend my heartfelt thanks to:

-- **TJ**: For his invaluable help in testing and for keeping me motivated when the project became complex.
-- **ANTLR**: For providing the tools that made developing ARISL much easier.

----